datavis2020/datavis2020.github.io/assignments.md

 __Expected time investment:__ 15h

-__Descripion:__ Students work in groups of 2-3 students to analyze, design, and implement a visualization prototype.
+__Description:__ Students work in groups of 2-3 students to analyze, design, and implement a visualization prototype.
 This can include interactive web visualizations, data physicalizations, data comics, infographics, etc.

-1. Challenge description: Describe a challenge around the data.
+__1. Challenge description:__ Describe a challenge around the data.
 A challenge includes:
 - Data: What is your data and where is it coming from?
 - Motivation: What do you intend to see/show with the visualization?
 - Audience: who is the indented audience for this visualization and how are thy characterized?
 - Context: what is th context that audience is using your visualization?

-2. Visualization exploration: explore visualization designs for your data
+__2. Visualization exploration:__ explore visualization designs for your data
 - explore at least __three different visualization designs__ with at least __two iteration__ for your data (e.g., one design per student in the group)
 - explain what does and work, what does not work, and how you went on.

-3. Final design: present a final design.
+__3. Final design:__ present a final design.
 This can be on of the following four formats:
 * Infographic
-..* at least 3 different visualizations, and
+...* at least 3 different visualizations,
-..* around 500 words text.)
+...* around 200 words.
+...* anything between A3 and A0 (poster) format (landscape or portrait) or
 * [Data comic](http://datacomics.net)
-..* at least 2 A4 pages
+...* at least 4 A4 pages
 * Interactive visualization
-..* Either one sophisticated interactive visualization, or ..* a set of interactive standart visualizations, i.e., multple-views.
+...* __Either__ a single  bespoke and creative interactive visualization, __or__ ...* a set of interactive standart visualizations, i.e., multple-views.

-Part II: Create an explanatory piece to communicate context, insights, and take-home messages from in this data, using visualizations (75%).
-This can be
-- an infographic (minimum 2 visualizations, around 200 words, 1 A3 page)
-- a report (minimum 2 visualizations, around 200 words)
-- a data comic (minimum 2 visualizations, minimum 5 panels, 1 A4 page)

 __Marking scheme:__